qiyitang71/jpf-visual/README.md

 `ant`

 ## Installation
 Installing jpf-visual is just like installing any other jpf project.
 Make sure to add jpf-visual's path to the extensions property in your site.properties file.
-Usually adding the following lines to your site.properties will work:
+Usually adding the following lines to your `~/.jpf/site.properties` will work:
 ~~~
 #Visual extention
 jpf-visual = /path/to/the/visual/project/jpf-visual/